+Alright, get to it, implement this game.
+Remember, take "baby steps."
+Don't try to bite off the entire game at once.
+Instead, implement one function at a time and be sure that it works before forging ahead.
+In particular, we suggest that you implement the framework's functions in this order: init, draw, move, won.
 Any design decisions not explicitly prescribed herein (e.g., how much space you should leave between numbers when printing the board) are intentionally left to you.
-Presumably the board, when printed, should look something like the below (albeit pseudorandom), but we leave it to you to implement your own vision.
+Presumably the board, when printed, should look something like the below, but we leave it to you to implement your own vision.

-Incidentally, recall that the positions of tiles numbered 1 and 2 should only be swapped (as they are in the 4×4 example above) if the board has an odd number of tiles (as does the 4×4 example above).
-If the board has an even number of tiles, those positions should not be swapped.
-Consider, for instance, the 3×3 example below:
+Incidentally, recall that the positions of tiles numbered 1 and 2 should only start off swapped (as they are in the 4×4 example above) if the board has an odd number of tiles (as does the 4×4 example above).
+If the board has an even number of tiles, those positions should not start off swapped.
+And so they do not in the 3×3 example below: